elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ## Continuous Integration

  * Continuous Integration is a software development practice where members of a team **integrate their work frequently**, usually each person integrates at least daily - leading to **multiple integrations per day**.
-Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible (Martin Flower)
+Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible (Martin Fowler)

  * Goal is to merge and test the code **continuously** to catch issues early by **automating integration process**